h12w/gspec/DESIGN.md

 ####Listener
-A listener is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results of test running.
+A listener is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results.

 The implementation of a listener must assume being called concurrently out of order.
 To reconstruct a tree structure, it would be easy if a parent node is